Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Are other forms of retirement income taxable in Nevada?

-Since Nevada does not have a state income tax, any income from a pension, 401(k), IRA or any other retirement account is not taxable.
+No. Since Nevada does not have a state income tax, any income from a pension, a 401(k), an IRA or any other retirement account is not taxable.
 This can represent significant savings when compared to most other states, which generally tax at least some forms of retirement income.

 How high are property taxes in Nevada?

 Property taxes in Nevada are relatively low.
-A typical homeowner in Nevada spends almost $1,884 annually in property taxes.
-That varies significantly between counties, however.
-That's with an average home value in the state at $373,800.
+A typical homeowner in Nevada spends about $1,500 annually in property taxes.
+That varies significantly between counties however.
+In Eureka County, homeowners spend close to $450 per year on property taxes, while in Douglas County a typical homeowner spends about $1,900.

 Does Nevada have any property tax exemptions for seniors?